Spectral Inference under Complex Temporal Dynamics: Simulations and Data Analysis

 \subsection{Real Data Analysis}

 In this subsection, we present some real data analysis .
 We study an earthquake and explosion data set from seismology in \cref{example_earthquake_explosion} and then daily SP500 return from finance in \cref{example_SP500}.
-In all the real data sets considered in this subsection, we have relatively large sample $N>2000$.
-For tuning parameter selection, we use the MV method to search $(n,B_n)$ within the region $B_n<n/\log(n)$ which results in a relatively narrow confidence region.
+Observe that all time series are relatively long with $N>2000$.
+For tuning parameter selection, we use the MV method to search $(n,B_n)$ within the region $B_n<n/\log(n)$.
 Hypothesis tests are performed, including testing stationarity, time-varying white noise, and time-frequency separability on all the data sets.

-\begin{example}{(Earthquakes and explosions \cite{Shumway2017})} In this example, we study earthquake data and explosion data from \cite{Shumway2017}.
-The two time series (see \cref{fig_earth} and \cref{fig_explose}) each has length $N=2048$ representing two phases or arrivals along the surface, denote by phase $P$: $\{X_i: i=1,\dots,1024\}$ and phase $S$: $\{X_i: i=1025,\dots,2048\}$, at a seismic recording station.
-The recording instruments in Scandinavia are observing earthquakes (in \cref{fig_earth,fig_earth_time,fig_earth_freq}) and mining explosions (in \cref{fig_explose,fig_explose_time,fig_explose_freq}) with one of each shown in the figures.
-The general problem of interest is in distinguishing or discriminating between waveforms generated by earthquakes and those generated by explosions.
+\begin{example}{(Earthquakes and explosions \cite{Shumway2017})} In this example, we study an earthquake signal and an explosion signal from a seismic recording station \cite{Shumway2017}.
+The recording instruments in Scandinavia are observing earthquakes and mining explosions with one of each shown in \cref{fig_earth} and \cref{fig_explose}, respectively.
+The two time series (see \cref{fig_earth} and \cref{fig_explose}) each has length $N=2048$ representing two phases or arrivals along the surface, denote by phase $P$: $\{X_i: i=1,\dots,1024\}$ and phase $S$: $\{X_i: i=1025,\dots,2048\}$.
+The general problem of interest is in distinguishing or discriminating between waveforms generated by earthquakes and those generated by explosions. {The original data came from the technical report by \citet{Blandford1993}.
+According to \cite{Blandford1993}, the original earthquake and explosion signals have been filtered with a $3$-pole highpass Butterworth filter with the corner frequency at $1$ Hz to improve the signal-to-noise ratio.
+Then the amplitudes of the waveforms have been rescaled so the maximum amplitude for each signal is equal.
+According to \cite[Figure 2a and 2b]{Blandford1993}, the unit for time is $0.02$ second and the values of the earthquake and explosion data are rescaled to be no more than $1$. }

 From the time domain (see \cref{fig_earth,fig_explose}), one can observe that rough amplitude ratios of the first phase $P$ to the second phase $S$ are different for the two data sets, which tend to be smaller for earthquakes than for explosions.
 From the spectral density estimates and their confidence regions, the $S$ component for the earthquake (see \cref{fig_earth}) shows power at the low frequencies only, and the power remains strong for a long time.
 In contrast, the explosion (see \cref{fig_explose}) shows power at higher frequencies than the earthquake, and the power of the $P$ and $S$ waves does not last as long as in the case of the earthquake.